cyb3rko/InfinityFF-For-Reddit/README.md

 # There have been multiple reports of Reddit banning users of the app.
 Be aware that Reddit started to take action against clients like this.

+If you still want to use the app, log out of all accounts to wipe the session cookies associated with older versions and login again.

 ## ⚠️ Warning

 Asking users to input their credentials directly in the app is a big **security risk**.
 As a user you are also **violating the Reddit User Agreement**.